What is Title IX?

 - Appalachian's ongoing, campus-wide initiative to educate all members of the university community about Title IX includes an annual campaign of email and web announcements, newsletters, newspaper advertisements, and printed posters and fliers.
 The following statement appears on print and electronic documents that represent Appalachian State University to the public: Appalachian State University is committed to providing equal opportunity in education and employment to all applicants, students, and employees.
-The university does not discriminate in access to its educational programs and activities, or with respect to hiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, creed, sex, gender identity and expression, political affiliation, age, disability, veteran status, or sexual orientation.
+The university does not discriminate in access to its educational programs and activities, or with respect to hiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, sex, gender identity and expression, political affiliation, age, disability, veteran status, genetic information or sexual orientation.
 The university actively promotes diversity among students and employees.

 - Self-Evaluation – The university must evaluate current policies and practices and its efforts concerning admission of students, treatment of students, and employment of both academic and non-academic personnel working with the university's education program and activities to ensure that they meet the requirements of Title IX.

 - Appalachian State University's policies and procedures are reviewed and revised on a regular basis to ensure compliance with state and federal law.